Marmorino Fine comes in paste form in 24, 16, and 8 kg buckets.

-Marmorino, thanks to its smooth surface, is a finish which doesn’t get dirty easily.
+Marmorino, thanks to its smooth surface, is a finish that doesn’t get dirty easily.
 However, we advise the following protective treatments.

 After a minimum of 24 hours, at least one coat of the following can be applied:

-- A coat of Mareseille Soap waterproofing.
+- A coat of Marseille Soap waterproofing.
 This does not make the surface look shinier and gives a nice peculiar soft touch.

-After at least 72 hours at 20°C or above, proceed with colourless, penetrating HydroCalce, developed to protect exterior plaster surfaces.
+After at least 72 hours at 20°C or above, proceed with colorless, penetrating HydroCalce, developed to protect exterior plaster surfaces.